DMG-Workshop/EchoCodex/README.md

-# KallaNotes
+# Echo Codex

-A cross-platform (iOS + Android) recorder that turns speech into structured, actionable notes — bulleted summaries, action items, Kanban boards and timelines — using **your own AI**.
+A cross-platform (iOS + Android) recorder that turns speech into structured, actionable notes — bulleted summaries, action items, Gnatt board and timelines — using **your own AI**.

 Bring your own API key (Anthropic, OpenAI, Google), or point the app at a local model running on your own machine via Ollama or LM Studio.
 There is no backend: the device talks